AhmedAbdelRahim1/Brain-Tumor-Dataset-Preprocessing-and-Tumor-Detection/README.md

-# Brain Tumor Detection
-Brain Tumor Image Dataset Preprocessing
+# Brain Tumor Image Dataset Preprocessing

 # Introduction:
 This repository provides a comprehensive guide on preprocessing a dataset containing grayscale images of infected patients' brain X-rays.
 The preprocessing steps outlined below are essential to ensure the dataset is clean, well-organized, and ready for use in machine-learning tasks related to brain tumor detection.

-#Dataset Description:
+# Dataset Description

-Description: [Briefly describe the dataset's purpose and content] Dataset Format
+Description: [Briefly describe the dataset's purpose and content]

+# Dataset Format

 Data Type: Grayscale images
 Number of Images: 10
 Image Dimensions:

-#Preprocessing Steps
+# Preprocessing Steps

-#Data Cleaning:
+# Data Cleaning

-Handle any corrupted or unreadable images by removing them from the dataset.
+- Handling any corrupted or unreadable images by only reading the valid images.
-Ensure that all images have consistent dimensions, and resize them if necessary to meet the input requirements of your machine learning model.
+- Ensuring that all images have consistent dimensions by resizing them to 256x256.
-#Data Transformation:

-#Image Augmentation (optional):
+# Data Transformation

+- Image Augmentation :
 Apply data augmentation techniques such as rotation, flipping, and random cropping to increase the diversity of your image data.
 This can help improve model generalization.
 Normalize Pixel Values: Scale pixel values to a specific range (e.g., [0, 1] or [-1, 1]) to ensure uniformity in data distribution.
 This step is crucial for model convergence.
 Convert Images to NumPy Arrays: Convert the image data into NumPy arrays for compatibility with machine learning frameworks.